BuenoSintax/iff/README.md

   - **valid_from**, **valid_to**, **active**: Controls the lifecycle of each raw material type.
   - **load_timestamp**, **source_date**: Data audit timestamps.

+During the integration process, I encountered several challenges with our data logic and table formats.
+For instance, the ```dp_recipes_silver``` table contained extremely high values in the quantity_grams field, which initially created ambiguity about whether these quantities were intended for a single liter of production or for an entire batch.
+This directly affected our cost calculations, as the conversion logic had to be carefully defined—assuming that 1 gram equals 1 ml and then converting the total to liters by dividing by an appropriate factor (```e.g., 1000 when the recipe is for 1,000 liters```).
+Additionally, there were issues with duplicate and inconsistent records, especially in the dimensions used for joining (such as ```customers``` and ```flavours```), which could result in repeated transaction IDs in the final outputs.
+I addressed these problems by implementing robust aggregation and filtering in our SQL queries—using grouping and distinct clauses where necessary—and by incorporating data quality checks that validate critical fields (like ensuring no null or duplicate values in primary keys) as part of the pipeline.
+These measures, along with clear and modular code, ensured that our transformation logic in the GOLD layer accurately calculates the cost per liter and profit, while also maintaining the integrity and traceability of the data.

 ### Below a diagram class of project

 ```mermaid
 ---